Mortichar/semi-modify-game-speed/README.md

 ## 0.3
 * Seems to be working on android Firefox.
 Might as well open it up to that platform as well. **Best displayed in landscape view.**
-    * Note: this version will throw a harmless error when loading into Chrome because Chrome does not recognize a part of the manifest.json necessary to run the extension on Firefox for Android.
+    * **Note for Chrome users**: this version will throw a harmless error when loading into Chrome because Chrome does not recognize a part of the manifest.json necessary to run the extension on Firefox for Android.
 If you want to get rid of the error, delete the "browser_specific_settings" section in manifest.json.
 Deleting lines 13-17 of manifest.json will give you a perfectly fine Chrome version.
 See [Temporary install](https://gitlab.com/aldousWatts/SEMI#temporary-install) below for installation.

 ### Additions:
 * GUI for XPH for every skill.
 Get crunchy with your XP per hour calculations nicely displayed in-game, no console needed.
 Also calculates time until desired level.